 Skip to main content

-A hotspot is a wireless access point that has been shared with the Linkr network.
-It is the fundamental unit of connectivity on Linkr.
+A hotspot is a wireless access point that has been shared with Linkr.
+It is the fundamental unit of connectivity on the network.

 What qualifies as a hotspot

-• A home router with guest network enabled
+• A home router with a guest network enabled

 • A dedicated access point at a business